 Details for Differentiated Curriculum and Learning Management

-This subject will investigate the curriculum implications of catering for the range of abilities within the Years K-6 classroom.
-This subject revisits a number of learning theorists whose ideas inform classroom instruction.
-Educational approaches such as segregation, integration, mainstreaming, and managing challenging behaviour will be explored while reviewing differentiation and individualisation.
+This subject will investigate the curriculum implications of catering for the range of abilities within the classroom.
+This subject revists a number of learning theorists, critiques various educational approaches and explores legislative and policy implications and impacts on learning management programmes.
+Different models of communicating, assessing and reporting will also be examined.

 - Currently offered by Alphacrucis: Yes

 - Course code: EDU541

 - Credit points: 10

 The following courses are prerequisites:

 - EDU401 - Foundations in Christian Learning and Teaching or 40 credit points.

 This unit is offered as a part of the following awards: